Code-the-Dream-School/python-200/lessons/05_AI_intro/openai_learnings.md

 ## Preliminary Steps

-To start working with OpenAI's Chat Completions API, we'll begin by setting up our jupyter notebook and connecting to OpenAI's API using the provided API key.
-The following sections will guide you through the process of connecting to ChatGPT.
+The following sections will guide you through the process of connecting to ChatGPT using your API key.

 ### Handling your API Key
 There are a couple of main ways to securely handle API keys.
 One, you can set it as an environment variable, and the OpenAI client (instatiated with `client = OpenAI()`) will see it.
-This is generally not recommended, since others will be able to see this key when you publish your code.
 A second convention is to store it in a local `.env` file in the same directory as the project (so in this case, in the same directory as this notebook).
 I recommend using this approach!

 The content of the `.env` file would be: